junxit/us-congress-bills-116/metadata.md

 - 2019-12-16 — Placed on the Union Calendar, Calendar No. 280.
 - 2019-12-16 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 116-351.
 - 2019-12-16 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 116-351.
+- 2019-12-17 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.